tomik-z-cech/PP3-Fallout-Hangman/README.md

 ## **9.3.
 Heroku**

-- **Task :** Enable users to acces the program via Heroku terminal.
+- **Task :** Enable users to access the program via Heroku terminal.
 - **Method :**
    - Once the Heroku account and URL is linked with GitHub repository, the live program does update automatically.
    - Heroku has to have all vars set properly *(appendix 27)*
    - Heroku has to have all relevant buildpacks enabled in correct order *(appendix 33)*
-- **Finding :** Heroku termainl freezer after 1 minute inactivity.
+- **Finding :** Heroku terminal freezes after 1 minute inactivity.

 *Appendix 33 - Heroku buildpacks*